-Woodcraft has been practised for thousands of years, new tools and machinery come and go.
-The basic principles however have not.
+Woodcraft has been practised for thousands of millennia, newfangled tools and machinery come and go.
+The essential principles however have not.
 You can look at the work of a craftsman from centuries past and understand the construction.

 The world of woodworking crafts is a wide and exciting place, filled with all manner of opportunities to learn a new skill set and expand your horizons.
-From the fine art of furniture making or pen turning to the practical craft of carpentry, there are so many ways to engage with this fantastic hobby.
+From the fine art of cabinet making or pen turning to practical carpentry, there are so many ways to engage with this fantastic hobby.
 But what have you remembered or forgotten over the years?

-Do you know your dovetails from your finger joints?
+Can you identify your dovetails from your finger joints?
 How about your beading from your shiplap?
 Here’s your chance to prove what trivia you do know.
-We’ve prepared a woodwork quiz that’ll test your trivia knowledge of the basic techniques used in making wood furniture projects.
-Not only will it show you how much you know about woodworking ideas, but it will also show you how much you’ve forgotten since you last picked up a claw hammer.
+We’ve prepared a woodwork quiz that’ll test your trivia knowledge of the basic techniques to make wood furniture projects.
+Not only will our woodworking quiz show how much you do know, but it will also reveal how much you’ve forgotten since you last picked up a claw hammer.
 The trivia quiz only takes about 7 minutes to complete, and you can take it as many times as you like, so don’t worry about getting a perfect quiz score.

-How Much Do You Really Understand About Woodworking Tools?
+How Much Do You Really Understand About Woodworking?

 Do you consider yourself to be a woodwork expert?
-If so, then you might want to try your hand with these trivia quiz questions.
-Featuring 12 multiple choice woodwork quiz questions on tool skills that every woodworker should be able to answer.
-When you have finished, leave a comment or ask a question below on how well you did.
+If so, then you might want to try your hand with these trivia quizzes.
+Featuring 17 multiple-choice questions on basic skills that every woodworker should be able to answer.
+When you have finished leave a comment below on how well you did.

 Which adhesive is traditionally used for laying veneers?

-Pearl Glue is also known as hide glue used by old-time woodworkers and still used today for restoration and laying veneers.
+Pearl Glue is also called hide glue by old-time woodworkers and is still in use today for restoration and laying veneers.
 Even when the glue has set the piece can be lifted and reset with heat and moisture.

 Which Of These Is Not A Softwood?

 Balsa although soft and light it is a hardwood from a deciduous tree.
-The lightest commercially available wood has lots of good uses.
+The lightest commercially available wood has lots of excellent uses.